Buffalo Soldiers in Utah: From Civil War to Fort Douglas

 Lifelong Learning

 Step into Utah's past and uncover the captivating story of the Buffalo Soldiers.
 Starting with their formation after the Civil War as the first Black regular army regiments, you'll follow their journey into Utah's Uintah Basin, where they helped shape frontier defense, establish a federal presence, and give rise to some of America's most renowned Black military leaders.
-Your adventure concludes with a tour of the Fort Douglas Military Museum, where you'll learn about the soldiers' role in the Spanish-American War and connect Utah's local history to national and global events.
 Whether you're a history buff or just curious about remarkable local stories, you'll love learning about this unique chapter of Utah's history.

 Questions?
 Call Lifelong Learning at 801-587-5433 or use our online form.